Frequently Used Installer Configurations

 Patching

-Patching can be used to customize or “tweak” the default behavior of the
+Patching can be used to customize or “tweak” the default behavior of the Installer to accommodate the unique requirements of a specific environment.
+Use patching to modify the parameters that are not exposed by thevalues.yaml

 .
-Refer to the configuration_parameters.md
+Refer to configuration_parameters.md

-detail about various parameters.
+for more detail about various parameters.

 The most common use case for patching is during upgrades.
 When generating the differences between an existing installation and the upgrade, you may see previously customized configurations that the upgrade would overwrite, but that you want to preserve.